 The needs of students

-During adolescence, young people tend to struggle for autonomy and a new sense of self, form close relationships with their peers, and can often drift from their parents and families.
-At the same time, they need to be challenged, supported, cared for and guided through a time of unprecedented physical, emotional, psychological and social transformation.
-Education must be tailored to meet these diverse needs and to provide opportunities for the young person to flourish.
+During adolescence, young people tend to struggle for autonomy, seek a new sense of self and form close relationships with others.
+They need to be challenged, supported, cared for and guided through this time of unprecedented physical, emotional, psychological and social transformation.
+A Human-Centred Education is tailored to meet these diverse needs, providing opportunities for the young person to flourish.